 How to Encrypt Email in Outlook

-Outlook supports TLS encryption for free, but all paid Microsoft 365 plans — and the free trial — come with the option to use the S/MIME protocol.
+Outlook supports TLS encryption for free, but all paid Microsoft 365 plans — and the free trial — come with the option to use the enhanced Outlook email encryption option using the S/MIME protocol.
 To begin, you’ll need to have the Outlook desktop app for Windows and a digital ID from a qualified certificate authority, such as IdenTrust or Actalis.

 - Open the “Trust Center”

 First, you’re going to need to open the “trust center.”
 You can find this by clicking “file” in the top-left corner and then selecting “options” to bring up the “Outlook options” window.

 - Go Into the “Trust Center Settings”